 On 15 September 1997 an initial Payment Percentage of 15% of creditors' Established Liabilities was approved by the Creditors' Committee.
 Subsequent increases in the Payment Percentage have been approved by the Creditor's Committee.
-As at 31 December 2015 the Payment Percentage was paid at 58%.
-The Amending Scheme of Arrangement seeks to crystallise the majority of the OIC Group's liabilities so as to enable a final Payment Percentage to be approved and paid.
+As at 31 December 2016 the Payment Percentage was paid at 58%.
+On 4 October 2017 the Payment Percentage was increased to 65%.
+The Amending Scheme seeks to crystallise the majority of the OIC Group's liabilities.
+With certain exceptions, creditors were required to submit their claims by the bar date, 12 September 2016.
+Subject to the terms of the Amending Scheme, the claims agreement process commenced after the bar date and upon completion of that claims agreement process a final Payment Percentage will be declared.